jayzheng98/jayzheng98.github.io/_projects/project2.md

 ## Introduction
 **1.** The expanding scale of cyberspace leads to a sharp increase in the amount of security-related data, which are diverse, fragmented, and heterogeneous.
 The main challenge in current security analysis is not the shortage of data, but how to combine information from various sources

-**2.** The previous chapters have generated various data, such as threat modeling, system architecture, and system logs.
+**2.** Previous chapters have generated various data, such as threat modeling, system architecture, and system logs.
 To effectively utilize these outputs, we need to address the **multi-source heterogeneous** issue.
 Knowledge graph, with its excellent data integration, correlation, and visualization capability, becomes the preferred technology

 **3.** Knowledge graph is a large-scale semantic model composed of vertices and edges.
 It can intuitively model various security scenarios.
 This section intends to merge all the aforementioned outputs with existing achievements to construct a **cybersecurity KG of train control system**